zhendrikse/tdd/tdd-katas/game-of-life/game-of-life-java/README.md

 ### Applying the rules in a game by combining predicates

-Eeventually we want to apply these rules to each cell in a game when going to the next iteration:
+Eventually, we want to apply these rules to each cell in a game when going to the next iteration:

 - if a cell is dead _and_ has exactly three living neighbours, it should be